geosolutions-it/MapStoreExtension/README.md

 ### Limitations

+For now, components retrieved from MapStore (using the import) will be a **copy of the existing ones**, so calling methods directly on some files imported from MapStore will not have any effect (e.g. register MapInfo Viewers, trying to load resolutions or from ConfigUtils).

-You can add to your extension only `css`, `js` and `png`, `jpg`, `gif` image files (other than translations folder and `index.json`).
+You can add to your extension **only** `css`, `js` and `png`, `jpg`, `gif` image files (other than translations folder and `index.json`).
 Future improvements could allow to add other assets types(icons, fonts, json ...)

-Components retrieved from MapStore will be a copy of the existing ones

 ## Dev Hints